 Financial Ratios Comparison

-In this section, I provide a comparative overview of the most recent financial ratios for CrowdStrike Holdings, Inc. (CRWD) and Zscaler, Inc. (ZS).
-This will help you assess their financial health and investment potential.
+In this section, I present a comparative analysis of the most recent financial ratios for CrowdStrike Holdings, Inc. (CRWD) and Zscaler, Inc. (ZS).
+This will help us understand their financial health and operational efficiency.

 Interpretation of Financial Ratios